K. G. Balakrishnan

-Konakuppakatil Gopinathan Balakrishnan (born 12 May 1945) is an Indian judge who has been the Chairperson of the National Human Rights Commission of India.
-He is a former Chief Justice of India.

-He was the first judge from Kerala to become the Chief Justice of the Supreme Court.
-His tenure lasting more than three years has been one of the longest in the Supreme Court of India.
-While being Chief Justice of Gujarat High Court, he was appointed as the Acting Governor of Gujarat from 16th January 1999 to 18th March 1999.In 2010, he was conferred with an honorary doctorate by Cochin University of Science and Technology.
+Konakuppakatil Gopinathan Balakrishnan (born 12 May 1945) is an Indian judge who served as the Chief Justice of the Supreme Court of India from 2007 to 2010, and later as chairperson of the National Human Rights Commission of India.
+He was the first judge from Kerala and the first Dalit to become the Chief Justice of the Supreme Court.
+He remained the only Dalit to have held the position until the elevation of Bhushan Ramkrishna Gavai as Chief Justice in 2025.
+His tenure lasting more than three years has been one of the longest in the Supreme Court.
+While being Chief Justice of Gujarat High Court, he was appointed the acting governor of Gujarat from 16 January 1999 to 18 March 1999.
+In 2010, he was conferred with an honorary doctorate by Cochin University of Science and Technology.

 Early life and education

-Justice K. G. Balakrishnan was born at Kaduthuruthy, near Vaikom, Kingdom of Travancore According to Balakrishnan, "Though my father was only a matriculate and my mother had her schooling only up to the seventh standard, they wanted to give their children the best education."
+Justice K. G. Balakrishnan was born at Kaduthuruthy, near Vaikom, Kingdom of Travancore, as the second son of Konakuppakkattil Gopinathan and Sarada.
+According to Balakrishnan, "Though my father was only a matriculate and my mother had her schooling only up to the seventh standard, they wanted to give their children the best education."
 His father was a clerk in the Vaikom munsiff court and was a classmate of K. R. Narayanan who hailed from Uzhavoor, a village near Vaikom.

 After completing his primary education in Thalayolaparambu, he finished school at the Government High School, Vaikom for which he had to walk 5 km every day.
-Subsequently, he joined the Maharaja's College, Ernakulam, where he studied for his BSc He took his Bachelor of Laws (L.L.B.) degree from the Government Law College, Ernakulam, and enrolled as an advocate in the Kerala Bar Council in 1968, beginning practice at the Munsiff's court, Vaikom.
-He then completed his L.L.M. in 1971.
+Subsequently, he joined the Maharaja's College, Ernakulam, where he studied for his B.Sc.
+He took his Bachelor of Laws (LL.B.) degree from the Government Law College, Ernakulam, and enrolled as an advocate in the Kerala Bar Council in 1968, beginning practice at the Munsiff's court, Vaikom.
+He then completed his LL.M. in 1971.